lkoponen/gcc2018-week-3/git_commands.md

 `git status`

 ### To see the commits that have been made
-This will allow you to see who made the commit, when the commit was made, a special hash (sequence of random numbers) for each commit, and the message attached to the commit
+This will allow you to see who made the commit, when the commit was made, a special hash (sequence of random numbers) for each commit, and the message attached to the commit.
 `git log`

+### Exit git log
+`q`

 ## Commit
 ### To commit a change